krishbin/mediClare/README.md

 - Some unclean text pairs from the above mentioned data sources were given to an LLM to construct clean text pairs.
 - We also instructed an LLM to generate text pairs like the ones we have obtained from the above mentioned procedures.
 We used this technique as a form of data augmentation.

+### ii.
+Model Training

+We finetuned T5-base on the text pairs obtained from our data collections process.
+The medical texts were appended with the "simplify: " task prefix before feeding the text pairs into the model during training.

+The following hyperparameters were used during training:

+- learning_rate: 3e-05
+- train_batch_size: 4
+- eval_batch_size: 4
+- seed: 42 _(for random data split)_
+- optimizer: Adam with betas=(0.9,0.999) and epsilon=1e-08
+- lr_scheduler_type: linear
+- lr_scheduler_warmup_steps: 1000
+- num_epochs: 10
+- weight_decay=0.01

+### iii.
+Model Evaluation

+The model was evaluated using the following metrics:

+- Cross-Entropy Loss: It quantifies the difference between the predicted probability distribution and the true distribution of labels.
+- Rouge1: Measures unigram (word) overlap between generated and reference summaries.
+- Rouge2: Measures bigram (two consecutive words) overlap between generated and reference summaries.
+- RougeL: Measures the longest common subsequence (LCS) overlap, capturing sentence-level structure similarity.

+The model achieves the following results on our evaluation set:

+- Loss: 0.0221
+- Rouge1: 0.8485
+- Rouge2: 0.7157
+- RougeL: 0.8451

 ## 2. Medical Report Simplifier

 <div align="center">